Enjoy a show at The Apollo Victoria Theatre

 The Ambassador’s Lounge

 An intimate space suitable for up to 15 people, this exclusive lounge can be hired before a show to make your West End experience extra special.
 Sit and relax pre-show or during the interval and have your drinks and snacks served directly to you.
-For added convenience you can leave your coats and bags in the lounge instead of taking them with you into the auditorium.
+For added convenience, you can leave your coats and bags in the lounge instead of taking them with you into the auditorium.

 Did you know: (5 interesting facts!)

-1. The theatre was originally opened in 1930 as the New Victoria cinema and cost £250,000 to build, a hefty sum of money for that time.
+- The theatre was originally opened in 1930 as the New Victoria cinema and cost £250,000 to build, a hefty sum of money for that time.
 As well as films the cinema would also play host to variety shows.

-2. In 1939 when still a cinema it relayed the Epsom Derby as part of early experiments by the BBC in event cinema, something which we have come to experience more of only in quite recent years.
+- In 1939 when still a cinema it relayed the Epsom Derby as part of early experiments by the BBC in event cinema, something which we have come to experience more of only in quite recent years.

-4. The building is reported to have been built on an ancient ley line and is haunted, with staff and visitors reporting ghostly apparitions and strange goings-on in the theatre.
+- The building is reported to have been built on an ancient ley line and is haunted, with staff and visitors reporting ghostly apparitions and strange goings-on in the theatre.

-5. The designers of the building faced the issue of the site being on two main London roads.
+- The designers of the building faced the issue of the site being on two main London roads.
 In the end the theatre was designed with two entrances, one on Wilton Road and one on Vauxhall Bridge Road, each with their own impressive art deco facades.

 History

-• October 1930 – Opens as a cinema called the New Victoria
+- October 1930 – Opens as a cinema called the New Victoria

-• June 1939 – Stages a live relay of the Epsom Derby
+- June 1939 – Stages a live relay of the Epsom Derby

-• 1976 – New Victoria cinema closes
+- 1976 – New Victoria cinema closes

-• 1981 – Venue re-opens as the Apollo Victoria Theatre with a Shirley Bassey concert
+- 1981 – Venue re-opens as the Apollo Victoria Theatre with a Shirley Bassey concert

-• May 1982 – Hosts the first London revival of the Sound of Music
+- May 1982 – Hosts the first London revival of the Sound of Music

-• 2001 – First theatre auditorium to install complete low powered LED lighting
+- 2001 – First theatre auditorium to install complete low-powered LED lighting

-• September 2006 – Wicked opens at the Apollo Victoria Theatre
+- September 2006 – Wicked opens at the Apollo Victoria Theatre

-• May 2019 – New cast announced for Wicked as it enters its 13th year at the theatre
+- May 2019 – New cast announced for Wicked as it enters its 13th year at the theatre

 Facilities and Accessibility

 The Apollo Victoria Theatre is wheelchair accessible, with four bays located at each end of row F in the circle.
-There are two platform lifts which can be used, while the Victoria Bridge road entrance is step-free.
+There are two platform lifts that can be used, while the Victoria Bridge road entrance is step-free.
 The theatre has toilets situated on every level with an accessible toilet in the foyer.
 A cloakroom is available for your coats, though you will not be permitted to leave large items of baggage.

-The theatre is located opposite London Victoria train station and the closest public car park is a 15 minute walk away in Pimlico.
+The theatre is located opposite London Victoria train station and the closest public car park is a 15-minute walk away in Pimlico.
 There are also bus stops opposite the theatre.
 Parking for blue badge holders is limited in Victoria but there are bays further along Wilton Road and also in Grosvenor Gardens.

 Guide dogs are allowed in the theatre and large print and Braille programmes can be ordered at the same time as you book your tickets.
 The theatre also uses a MobileConnect Wi-Fi sound amplification system for people requiring hearing assistance.
-Devices can be borrowed or an app downloaded on to your own device to use this system.
+Devices can be borrowed or an app downloaded onto your own device to use this system.